What is Google Ads?

-Google AdWords is an online advertising service developed by Google, where advertisers pay to display brief advertising copy, product listings, and video content within the Google ad network to web users.
-It is a system based on keywords determined by advertisers.
-Furthermore, Google uses these characteristics to place advertising copy on pages where they think it might be relevant.
-The AdWords program enables businesses to set a budget for advertising and only pay when people click the ads.
+Google uses these characteristics to place advertising copy on pages where they think it might be relevant.
+The Ads program enables businesses to set a budget for advertising and only pay when people click the ads.
 Partner websites receive a lot of the produced income.

-If you are looking for new visitors into your website, grow online sales and get the phones ringing or keep customers returning back for more, Google AdWords is the right place.
+If you are looking for new visitors to your website, grow online sales and get the phones ringing or keep customers returning back for more, Google Ads is the right place.

 People on Google find your business exactly when they are searching for the things that you offer.

-With text-based search ads, graphic display ads, YouTube video ads, or in-app mobile ads, you have plenty of ways to reach your target customer with AdWords.
+With text-based search ads, graphic display ads, YouTube video ads, or in-app mobile ads, you have plenty of ways to reach your target customer with Ads.

 Your ad appears next to search results on Google.